 Posted by u/CivilCJ

 10) Pushing Daisies

 It got canceled during the writers’ strike.
 It’s kind of old, but it remains one of my favorite shows of all time.

 It was a travesty that this one got stuck on the Syfy channel.
 If someone had put it on the right network and in the right time slot so people knew it even existed, I sincerely think it would have been HUGE.

 12) Dead Like Me

-It’s a dark comedy that is profoundly deep at times.
 It also stars Mandy Patinkin in a supporting role!
 It was a great show.